marcantondahmen/automad-airmad/docs/source/pagination.rst

     </ul>

-You can simply copy and paste this into a snippet block after creating an Airmad instance.
+You can simply copy and paste this into a snippet block after creating an Airmad instance and change the prefix.
 The classes in use will work out of the box with the **Standard** and **Adam** themes.